 Al: The guy that married us.

 Ann: He came to see us, to call on us.
-And I said -- what a great life I had, as I burst into tears.
+And I said, help.
+What a great life I had, as I burst into tears.
 And he told us...

 Al knew the minister was organizing counseling for couples at church, and he wanted no part of it.